Nags Head NC - The Ultimate Visitors Guide

 Nags Head is one of the largest towns in terms of square footage on the Outer Banks.

-The first cottages along the Nags Head oceanfront were established in the 1880s and were constructed using mostly salvaged materials.
+The first cottages along the Nags Head oceanfront were established in the 1880s and were constructed mainly using salvaged materials.

 About 2,800 people call Nags Head home year-round.
-There are typically anywhere from 40,000 to 50,000 people staying in the town during the busy summer months of June, July and August.
+In addition, there are typically anywhere from 40,000 to 50,000 people staying in the town during the busy summer months of June, July, and August.

-Jockey's Ridge is considered by many experts to be one of the very best places in the United States to learn how to hang glide.
-The area is ideal for beginners because the sand is very soft and there is a constant wind when you're standing on the dunes.
+Many experts consider Jockey’s Ridge to be one of the very best places in the United States to learn how to hang glide.
+The area is ideal for beginners because the sand is very soft, and constant wind when you're standing on the dunes.